 Multi-county health systems: These are the big health networks that span multiple counties in California.
-In Santa Cruz, this includes Sutter/PAMF, Dignity Health, Kaiser Permanente and the UC health system.
-Most of the general public will likely get their vaccination through this system by calling their doctor’s office to make an appointment as soon as they are eligible.
+In Santa Cruz, this includes Sutter/PAMF, Dignity/Dominican Health, Kaiser Permanente and, to a smaller degree, the UC health system.
+Most of the general public is getting vaccinated through these systems.

 Federal pharmacy partnership: This is a program run by the CDC in partnership with national pharmacy chains to distribute vaccines to nursing homes and residential care facility residents and staff.

-Independent providers: A new development is that independent providers — such as small health care groups and private doctors — can sign up to receive shipments of vaccines and distribute the vaccines themselves through CalVax.
+Independent providers: Independent providers — such as small health care groups and private doctors — can sign up to receive shipments of vaccines and distribute the vaccines themselves through CalVax.
 County health services director Mimi Hall said this will be especially important in relatively small counties like Santa Cruz where the public health office has limited capacity to oversee distribution of vaccines while trying to continue outbreak control and other aspects of pandemic response.

 Who gets the vaccine next and how is it organized?

 Vaccination distribution is being coordinated by the California Department of Public Health, with the exception of nursing homes.
-Staff and resident vaccinations in long-term care settings are being handled mostly by the federal government via a partnership between the CDC, state government and pharmacy chains, including Walgreens and CVS.
+Staff and resident vaccinations in long-term care settings are being handled mostly by the aforementioned federal pharmacy partnership.

 Prioritizations for phases and tiers are being decided at the state and federal level while the vaccines are rolled out.
 This means the full schedule of who will get vaccinated when is not fully planned ahead of time.

-The first phase, Phase 1a, is already in progress.
-Phase 1b, could be offered vaccines within weeks.
-People over the age of 65, which is technically part of phase 1b, are also now technically eligible and are being offered vaccines through some health systems including Sutter/PAMF (though they are only offering to over 75), and Dignity Health-Dominican.
+The first phase, Phase 1a, has been in progress for some time.
+People over the age of 65, which is technically part of phase 1b, are also now eligible and are being offered or soon will be offered vaccines through some health systems including Sutter/PAMF, Dignity/Dominican and Kaiser Permanente.
+Santa Cruz County teachers are now also being offered the vaccine.

 Here’s a look at the next tiers: